schl0014/clockdisplay/README.md

+# ClockDisplay
+Simple clock to demonstrate collaborating objects.

+## Features

+With this clockdisplay, you have:
+* An hours-minute clock
+* Manual ticking for testing and experimenting
+* Set hours, minutes and seconds manually

 # Installing TypeScript

 This is a skeleton app for people who want to use TypeScript.
 A docker-compose file is included for those who want to run it in a container.